Be a part of this film and BACK this project.

 A NATION TO UNITE AND A CRISIS TO FIGHT

-How many of the 72,306 overdose deaths in 2017 alone could have been prevented if we had taken the time to really listen to and learn from each other?
+Opioid-involved overdose rates have nearly quadrupled in the past ten years from 21,089 in 2010 to 80,411 in 2021 (NIH, 2022).
+How many of these deaths could have been prevented if we had taken the time to really listen to and learn from each other?

 HELPING THOSE STILL STRUGGLING